chbrown/birdie/README.md

 * **Curated repository / database of resources.** More like [homebrew](https://github.com/mxcl/homebrew) than [npm](https://npmjs.org/),
-  in that it's not publically writable, and all changes are recorded in source control.
+  in that it's not publicly writable, and all changes are recorded in source control.
 * **Fast.** Does not clone the entire git repository (which often contains tests, benchmarks, etc.), but only the files you (ought to) want.